Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ## Overview
 Human rights are a universal set of basic rights that everyone is entitled to at all times and in all places, protecting everyone equally and indiscriminately.

 The UDHR was written after WW2 to establish these rights.
-Whilst very morally strong it is not legally binding.
+Whilst very morally strong and well-respected, it is not legally binding.

-States sign treaties to codify the set of human rights into compatible domestic leglislation.
-One of these is the UN Convention on the Rights of the Child - that outlines what a child must need to survivee, grow and reach full potential, and is the basis for Unicef's work.
-This is the most widely-ratified piece of leglislation.
+States therefore sign treaties to codify the set of human rights into compatible domestic legislation.
+One of these is the UN Convention on the Rights of the Child - that outlines what a child must need to survive, grow and reach their full potential, and is the basis for Unicef's work.
+This is the most widely ratified piece of legislation.
+To encourage codification, states may place trade sanctions or embargoes on others that do not ratify or enforce rules against human rights violations.

 Norms are